Art-of-WiFi/UniFi-API-client/README.md

 >```
 >
 >Here `jl3z2shm` is the value required for $site_id.

-Have a look at the files in the `examples` directory for more examples how to use this class.

 ## Important Disclaimer
 Many of these functions are not officially supported by UBNT and as such, may not be supported in future versions of the UniFi controller API.